FEED STATION SOLUTIONS

 Built to your specifications

 Our feed station systems are flexible and designed to simplify and optimize your goat feeding operations.
 Our state-of-the-art dispensing system can dispense up to three different types of feed at once.
 The built-in animal identification system is made of a leg strap that links to a floor antenna that transmits the animal ID to a software that in return executes the feeding instructions for individual animal profile.
-Information such as milk yield, lactation stage, date of kidding etc. are some of the details used to determine feed instructions.
+Information such as milk yield, lactation stage, date of kids birth etc. are some of the details used to determine feed instructions.

 Research has shown that providing adequate nutrition before and after kidding increases the small ruminant’s ability to produce milk.
 Providing your goats and sheep, and their kids to be born, with adequate nutrition will impact their ability to produce sufficient milk without going into Ketosis.
 Goats and sheep in the commercial dairy industry are expected to deliver large volumes of milk which call for adequate nutrition.
 With our feed station systems, feed quantity, frequency and variety is provided automatically and seamlessly.